chaneyn/SSE/README.md

 0. You should be logged in as root.
 Make sure that your python version is 2.7.
 If you don't then install it.
 You can find the software package here "https://www.python.org/download/releases/2.7/"

 1. Install pip (http://pip.readthedocs.org/en/latest/installing.html).
-First download the get-pip.py file then run: "python get-pip.py"
+First download the get-pip.py file then run: "python2.7 get-pip.py"

 2. Install numpy "pip install numpy"